The following payments shall be excluded as income for supplemental nutrition assistance program (SNAP):

 That portion of payments from the child and adult care food program to assistance groups providing child care services intended for the provider's own children's meals.
 See paragraph (B)(2) of rule 5101:4-4-19 of the Administrative Code for treatment of that portion of child and adult care food program payments intended for providing services to children other than the provider's own.

-(K) Payments which are not considered income.
+(K) Payments that are not considered income.

-(1) Monies withheld from an assistance payment, earned income, or other income source, or monies received from any income source which are voluntarily or involuntarily returned to repay a prior overpayment received from the income source, provided that the overpayment is not otherwise excluded.
-However, monies withheld from assistance from a federal, state, or local means-tested program (for example, Ohio works first (OWF) or DFA) due to the assistance group's failure to perform an action required under these programs, shall be included as income in accordance with rule 5101:4-6-16 of the Administrative Code.
+(1) Monies withheld from an assistance payment, earned income, or other income source, or monies received from any income source that are voluntarily or involuntarily returned to repay a prior overpayment received from the income source, provided that the overpayment is not otherwise excluded.
+However, monies withheld from assistance from a federal, state, or local means-tested program (for example, Ohio works first (OWF) ) due to the assistance group's failure to perform an action required under these programs, shall be included as income in accordance with rule 5101:4-6-16 of the Administrative Code.

 (3) Governmental or court-ordered foster care payments received by assistance groups with foster care individuals who are considered to be boarders.

 Five Year Review (FYR) Dates: 4/25/2018 and 09/01/2023